Cosmonaut-itc/CovidCheckPoint/README.md

   - import names
   - pip installer

-It also contains the .exe file to run the program in Windows
+It also contains the .exe file to run the program in Windows (it is recommended to maximize the .exe screen when it is oppended)